 One of the most beautiful and secluded valleys in the Pacific Northwest, Stehekin was homesteaded by hardy souls in the late 19th century.
-It's actually not a town, but rather a small community set at the northwest end of Lake Chelan, and it's accessible only by boat, floatplane, or trail.
-Year-round residents—who have intermittent outside communications, boat-delivered supplies, and just two-dozen cars
+It's actually not a town, but rather a small community set at the scenic northwest end of Lake Chelan, and it's accessible only by boat, floatplane, or trail.
+Year-round residents—there's about 100 of them—enjoy a wildnerness lifestyle.
+They have intermittent outside communications, boat-delivered supplies, and just two-dozen cars

 among them—vehicles must be barged in, after all.
 Even on a peak summer season day, only around 200 visitors make the trek here.